 They Have No Strategy for Fan Retention

-Remember what I just said about only having so much time and energy?
-Many times I find artists pouring all their energy into building up a presence on Spotify and getting on as many playlists as possible but there’s no plan beyond that.
-Even if they get on a ton of playlists (which, by now you now is a little trickier than it seems), then what?
+Often, I find artists pouring all their energy into building up a presence on Spotify and getting on as many playlists as possible, but there’s no plan beyond that.
+Even if they get on a ton of playlists (which, by now, you know is a little trickier than it seems), then what?
 How do you reach your actual fans to tell them about a new song?
-How do you maximize that effort?

-It’s crucial you have a strategy that goes well beyond Spotify.
+You must have a strategy that goes well beyond Spotify.
 At least currently, Spotify doesn’t offer a way to see who your fans are or interact with them.
-Meaning, they may listen to your song, but you have absolutely no idea who they are or any way to cultivate the relationship after that.
-This is why Spotify and playlisting is just a piece of the puzzle and not the whole picture.
+They may listen to your song, but you have absolutely no idea who they are or any way to cultivate the relationship after that.

 They Focus on Spotify and Nothing Else

-I know, I’m really drilling it in here, but again, while Spotify plays have value in a strategic press and marketing campaign they are not everything.
-To focus only on streams is to ignore the basics of what makes you as an artist successful: your fans.
-Your community.
-Your ability to show your personality and connect with others.
+Again, Spotify plays a valuable role in strategic press and marketing campaigns.
+But focusing only on streams is to ignore the basics of what makes you as an artist successful: your fans, your community, and your ability to show your personality and connect with others.

 Final Thoughts

 Does this mean Spotify shouldn’t be part of your promotion strategy?
-Absolutely not, it’s here to stay and will always be a piece of the marketing puzzle.
-There’s a way to use it so that it becomes a strong aid in your promotion efforts, rather than the whole kit and kaboodle.
+Absolutely not.
+It’s here to stay and will always be a piece of the marketing puzzle.
+There’s a way to use it so that it becomes a strong aid rather than the whole kit and kaboodle.

 And honestly?
 You might like it better that way.
 After all, interacting with fans isn’t just how you’ll grow a stronger music career, it’s what makes this whole thing palpable and dare I say fun.
 Seeing the impact you’ve had on someone’s life most probably come from Spotify alone.
 Hearing it through a story they tell you or a comment they leave.
 For now, that means stepping away from Spotify so you can truly connect with your fans.
 Don’t worry, when they feel that connection and want to listen to your song, they’ll still head to Spotify to stream it or share it with a friend.
 That connection starts away from Spotify—but it can still end up creating the meaningful streams you’re after.